-Cranial osteopathy is based on a theory proposed in the 1930s by William Sutherland who believed that the bones in the skull move in a “cranial rhythm”.
+Cranial osteopathy was proposed in the 1930s by William Sutherland who believed that the bones in the skull move in a “cranial rhythm”.
 By manipulating this “rhythm” osteopaths believe that they can treat a range of different conditions.
 However, since the 1930s we have learnt a lot more about how the body works.
 We now know that the bones in the skull don’t move and the “cranial rhythms” proposed by William Sutherland don’t actually exist at all.
 In fact, even experienced practitioners don’t find the same cranial rhythyms as each other.
 Cranial osteopathy is therefore a fanciful concept based on something that doesn’t exist.

 What can cranial osteopathy treat?